Selections

-we can use d3.selectAll
+you can use selectAll

-to select the circles and .style
+to select the circles then .style

 .style('fill', 'orange')